George Fayne

+History

 George and Bess were introduced in The Secret at Shadow Ranch.
 In the Nancy Drew Girl Detective Series, she has a little brother named Scott.
 In the original version of The Ringmaster's Secret, she has a nephew, indicating there are other siblings.
 A change in ghostwriters in 1933 resulted in George and her cousin Bess both being indicated as only children; their siblings, if there are any, are omitted from a will where their names are read.
 This can be explained in the text by assumption that they were the only children of their mothers known to their benefactor personally (The Sign of the Twisted Candles).
 With Nancy, George and Bess encountered an elderly man who was a distant relation and showed friendliness and compassion toward him.
 As such, they may have been named; it was an oddity in the series.

 In the original series, George is a somewhat forward girl, and often less than proper in her demeanor and mannerisms.
 This, combined with a propensity toward clumsiness or danger-prone behavior, results in the title of "George the Terrible" among adult collectors.
 She is clearly feminine, though, despite her dress and mannerisms—when criticizing Bess for shopping habits, she is reminded she purchased several dresses, stockings, and a hat herself, and she shows concern for keeping her new silver pumps free of scuffs from clumsy dancing partners in one story.
 Her character becomes less outspoken in later volumes and in revised stories, but is still prone to accidents as the series progresses, usually due to her blind determination and tunnel vision; charging ahead, she often falls into holes, water or ponds, or turns an ankle, sidelining her at times, forcing more active participation from Bess in aiding Nancy.